EmilRamsvik/Digital-Garden/docs/Economics/Economics.md

 Isaac Newton said he could predict the motion of heavenly motions but not the madness of people.

-[[Lectures#Economics Introduction]] was an excellent introduction to some of the good cases.
+In [Lectures](../Learning/Lectures.md) , I link to the course Introduction to Micro Economics, which was an excellent introduction to some of the good cases.
 I especially liked the example of the taxi industry in NY.
 What was the welfare function of restricting the supply of taxis, who got them?
-[Taxi Cab Medalion](https://youtu.be/PC3qooaF5Xs?t=2087) Also, the taxi king medallion. ng
+[Taxi Cab Medalion Owners](https://youtu.be/PC3qooaF5Xs?t=2087)

 # Links